HomeCalculatorsConstructionSteel Weight Calculator

 What is a Steel Weight?

 A Steel Weight Calculator determines the weight of a solid steel bar in round, square, or rectangular cross-section, based on its dimensions, length, and quantity.
-Because steel bar stock is priced and shipped by weight, and structural and machining calculations depend on accurate mass figures, knowing a bar's exact weight before ordering or fabrication is essential.
+Steel bar stock is priced and shipped by weight, and structural or machining calculations depend on accurate mass figures, so knowing a bar's exact weight before ordering or fabrication saves both money and a lot of guesswork.

-This calculator uses a fixed steel density (0.2836 lb per cubic inch) and supports three common bar profiles in one tool, so you don't need separate calculators for round, square, and rectangular stock.
-It complements the Steel Plate Weight Calculator for flat plate stock, and the Metal Weight Calculator for other metals like aluminum, brass, and copper.
+This calculator uses a fixed steel density (0.2836 lb per cubic inch) and supports three common bar profiles in one tool, so you're not switching between separate calculators for round, square, and rectangular stock.
+It pairs well with the Steel Plate Weight Calculator for flat plate stock, the Pipe Weight Calculator for tubular sections, and the Metal Weight Calculator for other metals like aluminum, brass, and copper.

 How to use this Steel Weight calculator